 Now back to the show…

-Veterinarians are no strangers to the subjects of exhaustion, burnout, compassion fatigue and worse.
+Veterinarians are no strangers to the subjects of exhaustion, burnout, compassion fatigue, and worse.
 We’re smart, we get that these things are risks.
 But despite this, too many seem to default to one of two options, collapse and leave a profession altogether, further exacerbating the effects for those that remain.
 Or grimly struggle on becoming ever more disillusioned with a career they once loved.

-What excited me about having this conversation with Dr Grossman was the opportunity to shine a light on a different pathway.
+What excited me about having this conversation with Dr. Grossman was the opportunity to shine a light on a different pathway.
 To take a deeper dive into what burnout is and how we deal with work pressures.
-To explore some of the tools available to take control and manage our own experience, so we all have the chance to thrive in our career.
+To explore some of the tools available to take control and manage our own experience, so we all have the chance to thrive in our careers.
 One that, if more of us were willing to take, might reduce burnout, resurrect careers, and literally save lives.
 Vet med is after all for many of us, not just a job, it’s a vocation.

 This interview is a bit different from our normal format as it’s more about a subject than person – during the show I share a few of my own struggles in the hope that by doing so, you can find context and courage to get to work on you.

-So without further ado, find a couch, lay back, and enjoy this part conversation, part therapy session with the empowering Dr Sharon Grossman.
+So without further ado, find a couch, lay back, and enjoy this part conversation, part therapy session with the empowering Dr. Sharon Grossman.